 Boil Water Advisory Rescinded for Douglas Co.
 Rural Water District No. 6, Douglas County

-The Kansas Department of Health and Environment (KDHE) has rescinded a boil water advisory for the Douglas Co.
-Rural Water District No. 6 public water supply system located in Douglas County.
+The Kansas Department of Health and Environment (KDHE) has rescinded a boil water advisory for the Allen Co.
+Rural Water District No. 10 public water supply system located in Allen County.
 The advisory was issued because of a waterline break resulting in a loss of pressure in the distribution system.
 Failure to maintain adequate pressure may result in a loss of chlorine residuals and bacterial contamination.

 Public water suppliers in Kansas take all measures necessary to notify customers quickly after a system failure or shutdown.
 Regardless of whether it’s the supplier or KDHE that announces a boil water advisory, KDHE will issue the rescind notice following testing at a certified laboratory.

-Drinking water samples collected from the Douglas Co.
-Rural Water District No. 6 indicate no evidence of bacteriological contamination and all other conditions that placed the system at risk of contamination are deemed by KDHE officials to be resolved.
+Drinking water samples collected from the Allen Co.
+Rural Water District No. 10 indicate no evidence of bacteriological contamination and all other conditions that placed the system at risk of contamination are deemed by KDHE officials to be resolved.

 ###